swiftly-solution/documentation/docgen/output/events/gameevents/onhltvfixed.md

 ---

 # OnHltvFixed
-This event is triggered when show from fixed view
+This event is triggered when hltv_fixed is triggered.
 ::: tabs
 @tab Lua
 ```lua